 - High-quality grass-fed butter or ghee

-Since it is derived from the latter but contains a far higher concentration of MCTs, MCT oil is virtually the powerful brother of coconut oil.
+Since these fatty acids are derived from coconut oil, but MCT oil contains a far higher concentration, it is virtually the more powerful brother of coconut oil.

-Does coffee with MCT Oil, a pure fat, break a fast?
+Does coffee with pure MCT Oil break a fast?